Ling-Song-000/course-cryptanalysis/README.md

 * Search for cubes for Keccak
 * Find parameters for the guess-and-determine attacks with MILP
 * Implement Wiener's attack on RSA
-* Implementing the dark-side and nested attacks on RFIC cards

 ### Suggested Topics for Seminars (choose one)